vedph/gve-doc/export/index.md

 To start with, we can envisage at least 3 export scenarios in this context:

-1. _exporting Cadmus text_.
-This is an [independent project](https://vedph.github.io/cadmus-doc/migration/rendering/rendition.html), but GVE borrows a good portion of its logic, because with reference to text rendition they target similar problems.
+1. [exporting Cadmus text](export-cadmus).
+Cadmus an [independent project](https://vedph.github.io/cadmus-doc/migration/rendering/rendition.html), but GVE borrows a good portion of its logic, because with reference to text rendition they target similar problems.

 2. [exporting GVE snapshots into text documents](export-tei).
 For instance, you might want to generate some kind of TEI document(s) representing a subset of source data.